 Every The Legend of Zelda game is almost contractually obliged to have a Guide Dang It in it somewhere.

-And how about the second quest of the original?
-Items get moved around, and every level's entrance is now hidden, with the exception of Levels 1 and 5.
+The second quest of the original - items get moved around, and every level's entrance is now hidden, with the exception of Levels 1 and 5.
 It also throws fake walls at you.
 You'd be stuck in a dungeon, having bombed every wall and been unable to find a way out, until you realized that some walls let you just pass through if you walked up to them.

 Level 5 in the first quest, where you have to go through a looping screen (the original Lost Woods) several times.
 Level 8 is accessed by burning a conspicuous tree with the candle.
 And Level 7, how would they know the whistle does more than just warp you around?
 There's also a tombstone in the second quest graveyard that is opened with the whistle.